Thomas Andrews: Voyage

+Collision

 At 11:40 PM, Titanic struck an iceberg on the ship's starboard side.
 Eleanor Cassebeer may have been the first witness to see Andrews after the collision and said that he "assured everybody that we were absolutely safe, and that the Titanic was absolutely unsinkable.
-He said that she could break in three separate and distinct parts and that each part would stay afloat indefinitely"; Andrews may have felt the collision and immediately went out on deck to investigate for himself, moving forward along A Deck.
-He may have seen the iceberg as it faded in the distance astern.
+He said that she could break in three separate and distinct parts and that each part would stay afloat indefinitely"; Andrews may have felt the collision and immediately gone out on deck to investigate for himself, moving forward along A Deck.
+He may have seen the iceberg as it faded into the distance astern.
 Albert and Vera Dick saw Andrews who said "that he was going below to investigate...he knew the ship as no one else did and that he might be able to allay the fear of the passengers".

 Saloon Steward James Johnstone saw Andrews race down to E Deck, seemingly heading towards the Engine Room, to help examine the damage; he reassured some First Class Ladies.
 Johnstone saw Andrews come back up to D Deck and head towards the mail room.
 Stewardess Annie Robinson saw him on E Deck, heading towards the Mail Room with a mail clerk and Chief Purser Hugh McElroy.
 She saw Andrews come back with Captain Edward J. Smith and overheard Andrews saying, "Well, three have gone already, Captain"; Smith and Andrews separated, with Smith heading up to the bridge, while Andrews stayed below to continue his inspection.

 Andrews determined that the first five of the ship's sixteen watertight compartments were rapidly flooding, more than the four that the vessel was supposed to withstand.
 He was seen by First Class passenger Anna Warren rushing up the Grand Staircase on D Deck, taking the steps three at a time, with a "look of terror" on his face.
 Passenger William Sloper saw Andrews rushing up the staircase on A Deck, hurrying towards the bridge, "worried".
 Albert and Vera Dick were told by Andrews, "There is no cause for any excitement.
-All of you get what you can in the way of clothes and come on deck as soon as your can.
+All of you get what you can in the way of clothes and come on deck as soon as you can.
 She is torn to bits below, but she will not sink if her after bulkheads hold".
 Andrews may have relayed the information to Captain Smith on the bridge, adding that in his opinion, the vessel had only about an hour and a half before foundering.
 He and Smith had to have realised the severe shortage of lifeboats on board the ship.